WaterSibilantFalling/systemChecker/README.md

 systemChecker is intended to be run every minute or every 5 minutes, probably from cron or anacron.
 The errors it looks for should be dealt with instantly as they each represent a system corruption of one type or another.

-The writing of this program was driven by the harm caused bu continuing to operate on a system that has undergone one of many invisible corruptions.
+The writing of this program was driven by the harm caused from continuing to operate on a system that has undergone one of many invisible corruptions.

 systemChecker is written in Perl5 using only standard libraries.